ekofest/publicodes-evenements/README.md

 share calculation models and quickly build online calculators.

 > [!WARNING]
-> This model is a work in progress and is not yet ready for production use.
+> This model is a work in progress, results should not be considered as a reference and do not replace a "Bilan Carbone®"

 ## Local development